FahmiHeykal/payslip-system/README.md

-# Payslip Generation System - FastAPI + PostgreSQL
+# Payslip System - FastAPI + PostgreSQL

 This is a scalable web-based payroll system designed to handle employee attendance, overtime, reimbursements, and payslip generation automatically and efficiently.
 Built with FastAPI and PostgreSQL, it includes full audit logging, request tracking, and automated testing.

-In this system, each employee :
+In this employee :
 - Works a regular 8-hour schedule (9AM - 5PM), Monday to Friday.
 - Has their salary prorated based on attendance days within a payroll period.
 - Can request overtime (up to 3 hours/day) which is paid at 2x the prorated hourly rate.